Subchapter E. TECHNICAL STANDARDS FOR UNDERGROUND STORAGE TANKS

 (1) Underground storage tank system performance standards under § 245.421(b) (relating to performance standards for underground storage tank systems).

 (1) Interior lining.
-A tank may only be upgraded by internal lining prior to November 10, 2007.
-The following conditions of existing lined tanks shall be met:
+A tank may only be upgraded by internal lining for corrosion protection prior to November 10, 2007.
+Existing lined tanks must meet the following conditions:

 (i) The lining was installed in accordance with § 245.434 (relating to repairs allowed).

-(iii) Lined tank systems that do not meet original design specifications or have not been evaluated as required in subparagraph (ii) shall be emptied, removed from service, and permanently closed in accordance with § § 245.451 and 245.452 (relating to temporary closure; and permanent closure and changes-in-service).
+(iii) Lined tank systems that do not meet original design specifications or have not been evaluated as required in subparagraph (ii) shall be emptied, removed from service, and permanently closed in accordance with § § 245.451 and 245.452 (relating to temporary removal from service (out-of-service); and permanent closure and changes-in-service).

 (2) Cathodic protection.
-A tank may be upgraded by cathodic protection if the cathodic protection system meets the requirements of § 245.421(1)(ii)(B)(D) and the integrity of the tank is ensured using one or more of the following methods:
+A tank may be upgraded by cathodic protection if the cathodic protection system meets the requirements in § 245.421(b)(1)(ii)(B)—(D) and the integrity of the tank is ensured using one or more of the following methods:

 (i) The tank is internally inspected and assessed to ensure that the tank is structurally sound and free of corrosion holes prior to installing the cathodic protection system.

-(v) The tank is assessed for corrosion holes by a method that is determined by the Department to prevent releases in a manner that is no less protective of human health and the environment than subparagraphs (i)(iii).
+(iii) The tank is assessed for corrosion holes by a method that is determined by the Department to prevent releases in a manner that is no less protective of human health and the environment than subparagraph (i).

 (3) Internal lining combined with cathodic protection.
 A tank upgraded prior to November 10, 2007, having both internal lining and cathodic protection must meet the following:

-(i) The lining was installed in accordance with the requirements of § 245.434.
+(i) The lining was installed in accordance with the requirements in § 245.434.

-(2) Cathodically protected in accordance with a code of practice developed by a Nationally-recognized association or independent testing laboratory and meets the requirements of § 245.421(b)(2)(ii)(B)(D).
+(2) Cathodically protected in accordance with a code of practice developed by a Nationally recognized association or independent testing laboratory and meets the requirements in § 245.421(b)(2)(ii)(B)—(D).

 (3) Installed at a site that is determined to not be corrosive enough to cause a release due to corrosion for the remaining operating life of the piping under § 245.421(b)(2)(iii).